What No One Tells You About GLP-1s and Eating Disorder Recovery

 GLP-1 medications were initially created for diabetes management but are now being prescribed for weight loss.
 Social media influencers are documenting their GLP-1 experience online, and celebrities are shrinking their bodies at alarming rates.
 Regular people are being prescribed these medications so it’s likely you know someone who is taking them.

 People pursue GLP-1s for many reasons, and societal pressure around bodies is very real.
 We are told repeatedly that our worth is tied to our appearance and body size.
-Everyone is affected by this, but it’s triple for BIPOC, queer, and trans folks.
+Everyone is affected by this, but it’s more intense for BIPOC, queer, and trans folks.
 Weight stigma and fat phobia don’t exist in a vacuum.
 They overlap with other oppressive systems including racism, sexism, and transphobia.

-Why GLP-1s Can Trigger Eating Disorder Relapse
+How GLP-1s Can Trigger Eating Disorder Relapse

 Weight loss medications reinforce the idea that smaller bodies are inherently better.
 So many people with eating disorders fear gaining weight, which can both drive the eating disorder and increase risk for relapse.
-Eating disorder recovery doesn’t happen in a isolation.
+Eating disorder recovery doesn’t happen in isolation.
 People go to work and school where many folks are talking about dieting and GLP-1s.
 Dieting and weight can also be a common topic at family gatherings, especially now.

 How Celebrity GLP 1 Use Affects Body Image and Recovery